Cadrew/ocs-video-comparison/README.md

 # OCS-Video-Comparison

-This is a video comparison project using FFMPEG developped by Onii-ChanSub.
+This is a video comparison project using FFMPEG.

 # How it works